 - Data Breach Counseling - We develop policies and procedures to help clients avoid data breach events and ensure that they are prepared to meet their legal obligations if such an event happens.
 In the event of a breach, we advise clients on conducting internal and third party investigations as to the source of the breach, the company's notification obligations, managing public relations, and the overall strategy to reduce the risk of resulting investigations and/or litigation.

-Our attorneys work with clients in a range of industries, including the following areas in which we have extensive expertise:
+Our attorneys work with clients in a range of industries, including the following areas in which we have extensive experience:

 Consumer Products and Retail